 Since MBAC is based on measurements, its implementation requires the usage of estimation and monitoring tools for QoS parameters.
 There exist several tools (e.g. Nettimer, Pathchar, etc.) which characterize delay, jitter delay, available bandwidth and losses.
 Depending on the tool, several MBAC systems can be configured.
-These tools can be classified in two groups: End-to-End and centralized.
+These tools can be clasified in two groups: End-to-End and centralized.
 The first ones are used to measure parameters at network borders, without considering the inner network structure.
 On the other hand, centralized tools make use of information obtained from routers' statistics.
-In case the MBAC system has no control over the network, End-to-End measurement tools are adopted.
+In case the network could not be controlled, End-to-End measurement tools are adopted.